Rolero28/FBX2M3G/README.md

 -Final Check
 Before running, verify:

-.NET SDK 8 or 7 is installed
+.NET SDK 8 is installed

 VS Code with C# extension with C# Dev Kit is ready